Counter-IED equipment: Mine Resistant Ambush Protected Vehicles

-Modified Construction Equipment
+Modified construction equipment

 The Israel Defense Forces Combat Engineering Corps uses an armored version of the Caterpillar D9, called IDF Caterpillar D9 "Doobi", to clear paths and operational terrain from landmines and a various IEDs.
 The heavy armor and durable construction of the IDF D9 enable it to withstand very heavy "belly charges" (IEDs weighing more than 100 kg planted underground to hit the hull of an armored fighting vehicle) which are capable of destroying main battle tanks.
 The IDF also have a remote-controlled version of the D9N (called "Raam HaShachar", "Dawn Thunder" in Hebrew) and the D9T (called "Panda") to clear IEDs in very dangerous environments.

 The United States Army uses an armored version of the Caterpillar D7 to clear landmines.
 A remote version of the D7 exists.